LizzGarleb/holbertonschool-low_level_programming/README.md

 ![C banner image](https://media.geeksforgeeks.org/wp-content/cdn-uploads/Clanguage-1024x341.png)
 # Holberton School Low Level Programming
 This repository was created with educational purpose.
-The content of the directory is introduction to c language and getting familiar with the command.
+The content of the directory is introduction to c language and getting familiar with the concepts.

 ## Q & A